Climate adaptation can be a catalyst for rethinking a classic sports landscape

 Contributors to this solution

-The Ministry of the Environment and Food is responsible for administrative and research tasks in the areas of environmental protection, farming and foodproduction.
-In Denmark the administration at state level is managed by the Ministry of Environment and Food.
-At the regional and local levels, much of the administrative responsibility
+The Ministry of the Environment is responsible for administrative and research tasks in the areas of environmental protection.
+In Denmark, the administration at the state level is managed by the Ministry of Environment.
+At the regional and local levels, much of the administrative responsibility has been delegated to the municipalities

 Novafos is the water and wastewater company which serves the municipalities of Allerød, Ballerup, Egedal, Frederikssund, Furesø, Gentofte, Gladsaxe, Hørsholm, and Rudersdal.